slnsw/common-sip/supplement.md

 If standardising and you are unsure of the best approach, try these conventions:

--   Contain lower-case letters, numbers, dots, underscores, or dashes. (a--z0--9.\_-)
+-   Contain lower-case letters, numbers, fullstops, underscores, or dashes.
 -   MUST NOT begin with a dash. (-)
 -   MUST NOT contain whitespaces
 -   MUST be at least 1 character in length.